Proantagonist/SupremeGamingRules/Ark/ArkOmega/rules.md

 # Global Rules

-## These rules and settings apply to all Ark PvE servers:
+## Language

+We aim to be a family friendly environment and do not want excessive cursing in chat.
+While we understand sometimes an expletive is the best way to get your feelings across, please keep it to a minimum.
+Players and staff will ask you to watch your language if it becomes disruptive, so please respect their wishes.

+However, using foul language as an insult to other players is unacceptable and will be addressed by an admin was soon as we can.
+Please remember we can see all chat from game in Discord.

+## Toxicity

+While "trash talk" is many times an aspect of PvP and even sometimes PvE, if it reaches a level of you being a toxic player, you will be addessed by an admin to be mindful of your chat.
+If your behaviour continues to degrade or you begin to destroy the friendly and respectful environment we wish to achieve, _you will be removed_.

+## Building Regulations & Guidelines:

 1. ### **DO NOT** block player spawns.
    - If you have a player spawn inside your base, you __**MUST**__ make sure that there is an easy and obvious path out from your base.

-2. ### **DO NOT** block loot crate, beacon spawns, and explorer notes or impede access to them by other players.
+2. ### **DO NOT** block loot crate, beacon spawns, runes and explorer notes or impede access to them by other players.
    - Structures can be subject to removal without warning

 3. ### **DO NOT** build or block access to the following restricted locations: